All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Run this program entirely or by section.
-Remember that the biceps act as secondary motors in many exercises on the muscles of the back, and triceps assist in many movements that strengthen the chest and shoulders.
-Therefore, think about how to train your triceps on the same days as the muscles of the chest and shoulders, to create an additional load.
-By the same principle, do exercises on the biceps in those days when you develop the muscles of the back.
-Train your hands no more than 2 times a week.
+Perform this program as a whole or in sections.
+Remember that the biceps act as secondary movers in many back exercises, and the triceps assist in many chest and shoulder movements.
+So consider training your triceps on the same days as your chest and shoulders to create an additional challenge.
+Likewise, do biceps exercises on the days you work your back.
+Train your arms no more than twice a week.

-Depending on which program you choose, do exercises for the hands either at the end of the upper body exercise program or on days when you do not develop the upper body at all.
-Thus, you will never overwork your hands, and they will be able to assist in exercises on larger muscles.
+Depending on which program you choose, do your arm exercises either at the end of your upper body routine or on days when you don't do any upper body work at all.
+That way, you'll never overwork your arms and they'll be able to assist in your larger muscle exercises.

 First week

-Create your exercise program by doing exercises 1 and 2 from sections A and B (see below), as well as movements from section C
+Create your own exercise program by doing exercises 1 and 2 from sections A and B (see below), as well as the movements from section C

-In general, your program should consist of 18 approaches
+Overall, your program should consist of 18 sets.

 Number of repetitions per approach: 8-12